joecorcoran/detergent/README.md

 ## Contributing & testing

 Flush the repo onto your SSD and have a butchers at `test.js`.
-It's very minimalistic testing setup using [Tape](https://www.npmjs.com/package/tape) and [Istanbul CLI](https://github.com/istanbuljs/nyc).
+It's using [AVA](https://www.npmjs.com/package/ava) to run unit tests and [Istanbul CLI](https://github.com/istanbuljs/nyc) to calculate the unit test code coverage.
 Currently, Detergent has twelve options and each option can affect the output of the library.
-This means, we have to test each feature against every possible combination of the settings - that's 2^12=4096 tests for each unit test!
-I coded up an auxiliary library, [object-boolean-combinations](https://github.com/codsen/object-boolean-combinations) which generates an array of all possible options' variations and feeds that into loops ran by Tape.
+This means, we have to test each feature against every possible (relevant) combination of the settings - that's 2^12=4096 tests for each unit test! (in worst case).
+Some unit tests are specific-enough not to require _all_ the settings permutations tested, for example [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) removal.

+I coded up an auxiliary library, [object-boolean-combinations](https://github.com/codsen/object-boolean-combinations) which generates an array of all possible options' variations and feeds that into loops ran by AVA.
 See its [readme file](https://github.com/codsen/object-boolean-combinations) to learn more how it works.

-Tests take around 15 minutes to complete on average laptop because there are around 250,000 assertions done:
+Tests take around 15 minutes to complete on average laptop because there are around 250,000 assertions:

 ```bash
 npm test
 ```

 If you want to contribute, don't hesitate.
 If it's a code contribution, please supplement `test.js` with tests covering your code.
-This library uses JS Standard notation and follows the Semver rules.
+This library uses `airbnb-base` rules preset of `eslint` with two exceptions^ and follows the Semver rules.

-## Why Tape and not AVA for a unit tests

-Normally I choose AVA but it does not show the output for each assertion when it is `for`-looped, so when I use AVA it looks like nothing's happening for long periods of time.
-Tape, on other hand, outputs something for each assertion, no matter how it's happening, test `t.` being loop'ed or not.
-Last time I measured performance, AVA was 10% faster than tape.
-However, _perceived_ speed is that matters.
+<small>^ 1.
+No semicolons.
+2. Allow plus-plus in `for` loops.
+See `./eslintrc`</small>

 ## Licence